edenchiang/PlayWithDataFoundry/examples/WWW_host_by_DF/README.md

 ### Description

-In this case, I simply host web pages with a Complete dataset of Data Foundry.
+In this case, I shows how to simply host web pages with an Existing dataset of Data Foundry.

 ### Reminds